vnanikalyan/tinkeringdevops/readme.md

    shell: mkdir -p logs
 ```

-- We are creating the folder logs to store the log files
+- We are creating the folder logs to store the log files.
+- -p parameter is given if in case the folder already exists it will not throw an error.

 #### Task-2